BotStudios/modmail.js/README.md

 #### **2. Customize**

 After setting up the bot, you're ready to customize it !
 So let's start with the `@mentions/messages`, ( you can replace with anything you want ) it will send that message before every mail, to notify someone by pingging them ( i.e. `<@12345678904312>` ). ( You can choose to disable it by leaving it blank ).
 Now, let's talk about [clientIntents](https://discordjs.guide/popular-topics/intents.html#gateway-intents).
-Basically you don't have to worry much about this if you're not [extending](https://modmail.js.org/plugins/extend) the bot, `[ Intents.FLAGS.GUILDS, Intents.FLAGS.GUILD_MESSAGES, Intents.FLAGS.GUILD_MESSAGE_REACTIONS, Intents.FLAGS.DIRECT_MESSAGES ]`
+Basically you don't have to worry much about this if you're not [extending](https://modmail.js.org/plugins/extend) the bot.
+This package/bot should have ( at least ) these intents : ```js
+[Intents.FLAGS.GUILDS, Intents.FLAGS.GUILD_MESSAGES, Intents.FLAGS.GUILD_MESSAGE_REACTIONS, Intents.FLAGS.DIRECT_MESSAGES]```

 #### **3. How To Use**